thecloudgarage/s3-mysql-file-uploader-api/README.md

 # file-uploader-api
 **Version 1.0.0**

-S3 file uploader api with Nodejs.
+S3 file uploader API built with Nodejs.

 > Note: JavaScript ES5 is used for this application.